sfl0r3nz05/DepSimModStandAppDocker/documentation/SimS-FunctDockerDep.md

     ./matlab
     ```

-5. Go to the `wwtp` folder inside of Matlab.
+5. Go to the `sample-wwtp` folder inside of Matlab.
 7. Compile the Matlab S-Function:

     ```console